anandwana001/watchwise-ai/README.md

 ## Contributing

-Pull requests welcome — see [CONTRIBUTING.md](./CONTRIBUTING.md) for development setup and conventions.
+Pull requests welcome.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for development setup and conventions.

 ## Security